 Beautiful Queenstown, which is famous for its adrenaline based activities, is one of New Zealand’s must-see destinations.
-Grab a DriveNow hire car from Queenstown Airport, and use your set of wheels to explore some of the amazing things Queenstown has to offer, including bungy jumping and memorable hiking trails.
+Hire car from Queenstown Airport and use your set of wheels to explore some of the amazing things Queenstown has to offer, including bungy jumping and memorable hiking trails.

 No visit to the Adventure Capital of the World is complete without a bungy jump!
 Queenstown is home to the world’s first commercially operated Bungy Jumping site , which was launched in 1988.
 There’s nothing like the exhilarating experience of jumping off the historic Kawarau Bridge, which will have your adrenaline pumping the entire time.